 The first is burnout that leads to increased turnover.
 The article Estimating the Attributable Cost of Physician Burnout in the United States reports, “On a national scale, the conservative base-case model estimates that approximately $4.6 billion in costs related to physician turnover and reduced clinical hours is attributable to burnout each year in the United States.”
+A Washington Post article says this equates to roughly $7,600 per doctor.
 The National Health Care Retention & RN Staffing Report estimates that turnover from nurses alone causes hospitals to lose between $4.4M–$6.9M.

 The second is burnout that leads to an increase in patient safety events.
 These adverse events in turn lead to increased claims and malpractice lawsuits.
 The greater the number of claims, the more money a hospital is likely to lose.
 According to a Modern Healthcare article, “Hospitals across the country lose approximately $262 billion per year on denied claims from insurers,” as payers initially deny 9% of hospital claims.
 The nationwide malpractice payout amount increased by 2.91% between 2018 and 2019 for a total of more than $4B.

 Conversely, hospitals and providers that properly manage burnout and improve physician engagement reap financial rewards.
 The article Giving physicians what they need to thrive states, “In the most financially successful provider groups in the athenahealth network, 60 percent of physicians met the criteria for capability [feeling they have the tools, resources, and latitude they need to effectively serve their customers], compared with 43 percent for physicians in the lowest performing groups.”